What a great day we all had at this years Pie Run

 The guys from Table Mountain bikers have redesigned our new maps.
 We’ve used this opportunity to improve the flow of our existing trails, and to incorporate some new stuff.

 Look out for the new and funky little arrows indicating two green routes, one through the forest and another continuing through the Sandpit with its new additions and around Greyton finishing along the Gobos river.
 Two light blue routes also known as Bench to Bench, 1st Bench on the east side of the village, features our latest trail builds - The Old Potters Trail and the Real+Simple Climb.
-Both 1st Bench and 2nd Bench offer scenic trails with stunning views over Greyton – called Bench to Bench and the Genadendal loop starting and finishing at the historic church square.
+Both 1st Bench and 2nd Bench offer scenic trails with stunning views over Greyton.
 The dark blue ‘Wreck Route’ is longer but without the serious hills you’d find on the reds.
 The ‘Luislang route’ (red) is a short circuit with a great jeep track climb and way better meandering downhill for a quick adrenalin spike.
 The Bakenskop red route requires a bit more work and time but includes a legend switchback single track climb to a high point not just for the view!

 TRAIL HEAD - START

 Pick up the signage outside our new trail head The Hub+Spoke at 20 DS Botha St, Greyton.
 This is where you collect your map and purchase your permit.
 Please display before you ride.
 Check map below for directions.

-If you need help out on the trail please call:
+If you need help or advice out on the trail please call: